 This frequency can travel much further and penetrate solid objects more easily.
 However, traffic from other common household devices can limit your overall speed – microwaves, cordless phones, even your neighbour’s Wi-Fi.
 2.4GHz is the best frequency to use if you're outside or in a different room to your router.

-You can choose which frequency to connect to by giving each one its own wireless network name (SSID).
-This way, you can connect different devices to different frequencies depending on what you're using them for.
+You can choose which frequency to connect your devices to by accessing your router's settings and changing the wireless network name (SSID) for each frequency.
 Choose your router from the options below to get started.